yugrocks/Searchbase-2.0/README.md

 # Searchbase-2.0
-A smart desktop Search application (for windows)
+A smart desktop Search application that provides full text search (for windows)